XraySpectroscopy/XAS-Data-Interchange/c/README.md

 `error_message` attribute of the `XDIFile` struct.
 The `error_message` attribute always contains a description of the error condition of the most recently performed action.
-The relation between the returned error/warning codes and teh error messages are tabulated below.
+The relation between the returned error/warning codes and the error messages are tabulated below.

 The value of separating most validation chores from the parsing of the